Residence Officer Program

 These activities have assisted in creating a positive relationship with students and staff alike, and have worked to create a more friendly and trusting environment throughout the residences.

-Benefits of More Intentional Campus Community Police & Residence Community Relations (adapted from the National Crime Prevention Council) Greater attention to intentional CCP & Residence community relations will see benefits both at an individual level and at a community level.
+Benefits of More Intentional Campus Safety Office & Residence Community Relations (adapted from the National Crime Prevention Council) Greater attention to intentional CCP & Residence community relations will see benefits both at an individual level and at a community level.
 Specifically Officers will be able to:

 •Find their jobs safer and easier to do